 Introduction to 4 main vital signs

-The 4 main vital signs are essential measurements of the basic body functions and provide critical information about an individual’s health status.
+The 4 Vital Signs Terms are essential measurements of the basic body functions and provide critical information about an individual’s health status.

 These signs are usually measured in a medical context, often by healthcare professionals, and can give a quick, valuable snapshot of how well the body’s vital systems are functioning.